 TGbe editor: Modify 13th paragraph of subclause 9.4.2.170 Reduced Neighbor Report element as shown below (#6970:

 The Neighbor AP TBTT Offset subfield (#4696)indicates the offset in TUs, rounded down to nearest TU, (#2576)to the next TBTT of an AP’s BSS from the immediately prior TBTT of the AP that transmits this element.
-The value 254 indicates an offset of 254 TUs or higher.
+The value 254 indicates an offset of 254 TUs or higher if the AP is not affiliated with an AP MLD and indicates an offset of 254 TUs if the AP is affiliated with an AP MLD.
 The value 255 indicates an unknown offset value.

 PART 2